aentan/aenism2/content/post/familiarity-in-healthcare-ux.md

 +++
 date = "2017-05-16"
-tags = ['mydoc', 'healthcare'] title = "Familiar Healthcare UX" client = "MyDoc" topic = "work" description = "A healthcare platform with a familiar user experience to connect patients and healthcare professionals."
+tags = ['mydoc', 'healthcare'] title = "Familiarity in healthcare UX" client = "MyDoc" topic = "work" description = "A healthcare platform with a familiar user experience to connect patients and healthcare professionals."